 3. No Employee Benefits

-👉 Solution: Consider setting aside a portion of your earnings for health insurance, retirement savings, and emergency funds.
+- Set aside a portion of your income for health insurance and retirement savings

-👉 Solution: Use productivity tools like Trello, Notion, or Pomodoro timers to stay organized and focused.
+- Use productivity tools like Trello, Notion, or Pomodoro timers to stay focused

 5. Dealing with Difficult Clients

 Not all clients are easy to work with.
-Some may have unrealistic expectations, delay payments, or demand too many revisions.
+Some may have unrealistic expectations, delay payments, or demand excessive revisions.
+Without an HR department to mediate, freelancers must handle these challenges themselves.

 Is Freelancing Worth It?